hcw6/PyRiskPredict/README.md

 <ol>
 <li> Data Loading & Preprocessing (data/ & src/data_processing.py):

-  * Scripts/functions to load datasets (e.g., from CSV files located in a data/ directory).
+  * Scripts/functions to load datasets.
-  * Functions for data cleaning (handling missing values), feature engineering (if applicable), feature encoding (e.g., one-shot encoding), and feature scaling (e.g., standardization).
+  * Functions for data cleaning, feature engineering, feature encoding, and feature scaling.
   * Responsible for preparing the data into a suitable format for model training.
 <li> Model Training (src/training.py):

 * Functions to split the processed data into training and testing sets.
-* Implementation of model training using algorithms from scikit-learn (e.g., Logistic Regression, Decision Tree, Random Forest).
+* Implementation of model training using algorithms from scikit-learn.
-* Logic for saving trained models (e.g., using joblib or pickle).
+* Logic for saving trained models.
 <li> Model Evaluation (src/evaluation.py):

 * Functions to evaluate the performance of trained models on the test set.